-- Expect six pages of questions and you will write your answers in the spaces provided on the exam.
-You have 80 minutes, so time is a factor.
+- 1. There will be four to five pages of questions and you will write your answers in the spaces provided on the exam.
+You have 50 minutes, so time is a factor.
 Plan appropriately.
-Never spend more than 12 minutes on a page!
+Never spend more than 10 minutes on a page!
 You are allowed: - a.
 A Ti 30X IIs Calculator (this model only) - b.
-One 8.5 by 11 inch sheet of handwritten notes (you can write on the front and back) - c.
-A pencil or pen (no red or green colored pens) - 2.
-There may be multiple versions of the test, if you give any answer (even just one) that is only appropriate for the other versions, then we will submit the exam to the academic misconduct board.
+A ruler - c.
+One 8.5 by 11 inch sheet of handwritten notes (you can write on the front and back) - d.
+A pencil or pen (no colored pens) - 2.
+There are multiple versions of the test, if you give any answer (even just one) that is only appropriate for the other versions, then we will submit the exam to the academic misconduct board.
 In which case, you will meet in front of a panel of professors to explain your actions.
 If the committee finds you guilty of academic misconduct, then you will get a zero on the entire exam and you will face other disciplinary actions (probation or expulsion depending on the severity of the cheating).
 DO NOT CHEAT!!!
 To avoid suspicion of cheating, keep your eyes on your own paper, don't sit near your friends and show all your work! - 3.
 Depending on the problem, partial credit may be given if you show correct work but have an incorrect answer.
-So it is in your best interest to show work (and it avoids suspicion of cheating): Here are different ways you can show your work: - a.
-Some the set up. - b.
-Show some of the arithmetic. - c.
-Explain in words. - d.
-Show your algebra.
+So it is in your best interest to show work (and it avoids suspicion of cheating): - Here are different ways you can show your work: a.
+Draw lines and label them on the graph. - b.
+Write down any points you use to find a slope. - c.
+Perhaps write a few words "diagonal line slope" or "slope of a tangent" or "largest vertical gap" etc.. - d.
+Show your algebra if it is an algebra problem.